Malcolm Roberts (politician): Climate change

-CSIRO briefing and response

 In 2016, Roberts requested a briefing from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) on scientific evidence of human-caused global warming.
 The briefing was delivered in September 2016, after which Roberts said he would consider the CSIRO's evidence, but also accused the CSIRO of pushing the "de-industrialisation" of Australia, and added that policies to mitigate climate change were "anti-human".

 On 6 November 2016, Roberts delivered his response to the briefing, presenting a 42-page report titled "On Climate, CSIRO Lacks Empirical Proof", co-authored by Timothy Ball and Tony Heller.
 The report by Roberts and his co-authors included the spurious claim that sea level was not rising.
 They said that carbon dioxide in Earth's atmosphere "is not and cannot be affected by human production" and cannot affect atmospheric temperatures, denying the greenhouse effect.
 Their report misrepresented the work of the Intergovernmental Panel on Climate Change, alleged that international banks profit from climate change, and said that Under-Secretary-General of the United Nations Maurice Strong "was remarkably successful in gaining control of weather agencies".
 It said that "Misrepresentation of science and climate is a form of control over people's minds" and that "schools today subtly teach people what to think".

 Roberts demanded that the Australian government set up an independent inquiry into the CSIRO and Bureau of Meteorology.
 He also demanded that Australia reject the Paris Agreement and leave the United Nations.

 The CSIRO subsequently issued a statement that "CSIRO stands behind its peer-reviewed science on environment, climate and climate change".

-Exchange with Brian Cox

 In an exchange between Roberts and physicist Brian Cox on the live television talk show Q&A on ABC TV broadcast 15 August 2016, Roberts claimed that engineer and blogger Steven Goddard (a pseudonym of Tony Heller) had shown the NASA temperature data for the 1930s were "warmer than recent decades".
 In The Guardians assessment, Roberts was referring to a debunked conspiracy theory that claimed 1934 was hotter than 1998.
 Cox then asked if NASA, the Australian Academy of Science, and the Met Office in the UK were all collaborating to manipulate global temperature data, to which Roberts asked if he was being accused of claiming they were all collaborating, to which Cox responded: "What, they've all manipulated it in the same way and accidentally got to the same answer?
 Is that what you're saying?"